fosfrancesco/pkspell/README.md

 ## Citing
-If you use this dataset in any research, please cite the relevant [paper](https://hal.archives-ouvertes.fr/hal-03300102):
+If you use this approach in any research, please cite the relevant [paper](https://hal.archives-ouvertes.fr/hal-03300102):

 ```
 @inproceedings{pkspell,